 I recommend getting at least a 1-inch thick binder that can easily hold A4 documents.
 If you're storing information for multiple families in a single binder, your paperwork will really start to add up fast.

 I'd also suggest buying a binder that can be sealed shut with a zipper.
 That way you don't need to worry about all of your papers falling out or needing to hold your binder in a certain way.
 Particularly if you're walking or taking public transport to your babysitting jobs.

-It's definitely worth paying extra to have a good quality binder.
-The difference between a high-quality and low-quality is usually only a few dollars, but it can make all the difference.
+It's definitely worth paying the extra money to have a good quality binder.
+The difference between high-quality and low-quality is usually only a few dollars, but it can make all the difference.

 Otherwise, you may find you're constantly struggling with closing the binder rings, having the outer coating of your binder peel off, and other hassles.

 If your binder has got a clear plastic sleeve on the front of it, you can create a printable cover to slide inside.
 If not, I'd find some other way to personalize your binder so that you can easily recognize it at a glance.